-- Many image analysis problems can be formulated as (combinatorial) optimization problems. - Local search methods can be used to find locally optimal solutions to any combinatorial optimization problem. - Depending on the problem and the local search strategy used, these locally optimal solutions may or may not be good enough. - For many interesting combinatorial optimization problems we can find globally optimal solutions efficiently.
+- Many image analysis problems can be formulated as (combinatorial) optimization problems. - Local search methods can be used to find locally optimal solutions to any combinatorial optimization problem. - Depending on the problem and the local search strategy used, these locally optimal solutions may or may not be good enough.
+(But often we can use methods that produce really "good" local optima!) - For many interesting combinatorial optimization problems we can find globally optimal solutions efficiently.
 More on this later!